As an Amazon Associate we earn from qualifying purchases.

 - In a large bowl, add ice, water, and 1 ounce of lemon juice.

 Step 5: Boil Cauliflower for 2 Minutes

-Since there is a slight delay in heat transfer from a room temperature object to the boiling water, we’re going to do 2 minutes to be on the safe side.
+Since there is a slight delay in heat transfer from a room temperature object to the boiling water, I will do 2 minutes to be on the safe side.
 This should not be enough time to cook your cauliflower (as you didn’t cut them any smaller than normal broccoli florets).

 Step 6: Soak Cauliflower in Water for 30 Minutes

-Finally, we also have the acid from the lemon (while minimal, it can help disinfect to a smaller degree).
+- Finally, I also have the acid from the lemon (while minimal, it can help disinfect to a smaller degree).